Understanding Energy Distribution in Horns System

 The horn plays a significant role in how energy is distributed:

-More details here : Constant directivity
+More details in our Constant directivity article.

 The interplay between driver characteristics, horn loading and horn directivity creates a phenomenon known as the “bell response” that is explained in Horn Response article.